cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/terraform.md

     ```
   * terratag_config:
     * installation_source: The URL to download the terratag binary from, e.g. 'https://github.com/env0/terratag/releases/download/v0.1.35/terratag_0.1.35_linux_amd64.tar.gz'.
-    * executable_path:  If the binary is located on the file system, this is the path on the file system, e.g. /usr/local/bin/terratag.
+    * executable_path: If the binary is already located on your system (you installed it manually), this is the path on the file system, e.g. /usr/local/bin/terratag.
     * tags: tags, as valid JSON (NOT HCL)
     * flags_override:
       * -dir=<path> - defaults to '.'.
 Sets the terraform folder to tag .tf files in.